 Object Properties

-All objects in a sketch set have properties that may be edited, which is done by selecting the object(s) of interest and entering the desired values using the facilities provided, described below.
+All objects in a sketch set have properties that may be edited, which is done by selecting the object(s) of interest and accessing the desired properties as follows:

-In the construction view, points, edges, control points, blocks, images and geometric data sets have editable properties.
-[CS: move this when ready] The images and geometric data sets can have their properties edited in the control panel but not the popup property editor.
-In the extrusion view, the starting point, points, edges, and the extrusion axis have editable properties.
+In the front view, points, edges, control points, blocks, images and geometric data sets have editable properties.
+In the section views (side, top, bottom), the starting point, points, edges, and the extrusion axis have editable properties.

-The editable properties of each object type are described below (note points and edges are only presented once, as they are handled nearly identically in the construction and extrusion views, even though their functions differ).
+The editable properties of each object type are described below.
+Points and edges are only presented once, as they are handled identically in the front and section views.

 Points